Fisheries and Wildlife Sciences Undergraduate Scholarships

 Some scholarships have very specific requirements, including class rank, GPA, and extracurricular activities.
 Some require an up-to-date FAFSA, and some even have narrow residence preferences, which automatically exclude many students from consideration, regardless of GPA or other qualifications, so try not to be discouraged when the announcements are made.
 You might qualify the following year.

 The 500-750-word (2-3 pages double spaced) essay is a critical component of the application.
-The theme of this year's prompt is: Fracking: Implications for natural resources management (see details on application).
 See application for details.

 Best of Luck,